mistral2e/Piggott_APSM_monitoring/FEMM_Simulation.md

 # FEMM Simulation of the Piggott APSM Generator

 Before the the test stand was build up, a simulation was done to get get a better understanding of the magnetic circuit in the APSM.
-A 2D Simulation along the circumference of the machine was made with [FEMM](https://www.femm.info/).
+A 2D Simulation along the circumference of the machine was performed with [FEMM](https://www.femm.info/).
 The first outcome of the simulation is the knowledge about the double cone shape of the flux density distribution in the airgap between the rotor disks.

 <img src="./FEMM_Simulation/FlussdichteAPSM.png" width="600" />